jmickle66666666/wad-js/README.md

 And create a WAD object, and load the file like this:

 ```
-var wad = Object.create(Wad); // Create a new WAD object to load our file into
+var wad = new Wad(); // Create a new WAD object to load our file into

 // Create a callback function when loading is complete
 wad.onLoad = function() {